brandoncwn/easyButton/README.md

 #### Hugging Face Implementation
 Many of the pretrained models from the huggingface library can be used, depending on the task selected!
-Find more information [here](#https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads)
+Find more information at https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads

 ![](images/hugging_face_models.png)